Starefossen/dvm/README.md

 # Docker Version Manager (dvm)

-Dead simple version manager using symbolic links for various installed Docker client binaries.
+Dead simple version manager for installed Docker client binaries using symbolic links.
 This has **nothing** to do with versioning of Docker Containers or Docker Images just the binaries such as `docker`, `docker-machine` `docker-swarm` etc.

 ## Install